 Top-level domain | .kp |

-History of the North Korean Flag
+History of the North Korean flag

 The current flag of North Korea was officially adopted on September 8, 1948, coinciding with the establishment of the DPRK.
 The flag's design was influenced by socialist symbolism and the Korean struggle for independence.
 It replaced the flag used during the Soviet occupation of northern Korea from 1945 to 1948, which featured a red field with a white-bordered red star in the center.

-Symbolism and Design of the North Korean Flag
+Symbolism and design of the North Korean flag

 The North Korean flag's design is deeply rooted in political and revolutionary symbolism.
 The central red panel, which dominates the flag, represents the revolutionary traditions of the Korean people and the blood shed in the struggle for independence and socialism.
 The narrow white stripes symbolize the purity of the Korean people and their aspirations for peace.
 The blue stripes represent sovereignty, peace, and friendship.
 The red star within a white circle near the hoist side is a powerful symbol of communism and the leadership of the Workers' Party of Korea.
 The star's five points are said to represent the five social groups that build socialism: workers, peasants, intellectuals, youths, and soldiers.

-Usage and Significance of the North Korean Flag
+Usage and significance of the North Korean flag

 The flag of North Korea holds immense significance as a symbol of national identity and the country's political system.
 It is prominently displayed on government buildings, schools, and public spaces throughout North Korea.
 The flag plays a central role in state ceremonies, military parades, and mass performances, often being incorporated into elaborate human mosaic displays.
 Internationally, the North Korean flag is used to represent the DPRK at diplomatic events, international sports competitions, and other global forums, though its display is restricted or controversial in some countries due to political tensions.

-Interesting Facts About the North Korean Flag
+Interesting facts about the North Korean flag

 - North Korea's flag is one of the few national flags to prominently feature communist symbolism in the 21st century.